Hiding Network Gear

 What I used:

-• 1x2 Walnut Strips (stained with Tung oil) - used to cover exposed perimeter edges
+- 1x2 Walnut Strips (stained with Tung oil) - used to cover the top and right side exposed edge.

 Note: I took pictures sporadically, so the flow is not entirely sequential.

-I didn’t take any pictures of the shelf installation, but that was step 1 to determine the proper distance from the TV.
+I didn’t take any pictures of the shelf installation, but that was first step to determine the proper distance it should be from the TV.
 The picture below shows the installation of the pine furring strips.
 The red line shows the location of two other strips yet to be installed.

-I started by creating a wooden frame to fit inside the furring placed around the perimeter of the enclosure (visible in pic 3).
+I started by creating a wooden frame to fit inside the furring placed around the perimeter of the enclosure (see two pictures back).

-The metal plates at the top connect to push magnets mounted inside the top of the enclosure.
+The metal plates attached to the backside of the frame are attracted to the push magnets installed to the inside top of the enclosure.
 To create internal clearance for the door to be pushed in/out, I rabbeted the edges of the two top planks and attached them to the door to align with the planks already affixed to the wall.

 The push magnets are visible inside the enclosure (top) in this picture.
 The bottom portion of the door frame was left exposed to hook behind the wall plank when the door is put in place.